Last updated: April 30, 2026

 Squares and oppositions read louder than conjunctions and trines, as a rule.
 But conjunctions adhere harder.
 We weight all three hard aspects (conjunction, opposition, square) plus the trine and sextile, which most calculators skip.
 Soft Saturn looks easy from the outside and is therefore the most likely to be sleepwalked through.

-Chiron contacts: wound activation, healing offer
+Chiron contacts: wound testimony, healing offer

 We flag Chiron contacts to the Sun, Moon, Venus, and Ascendant within four degrees.
 Conjunctions and oppositions are loudest.
 Squares are sneakier and tend to surface in conflict, not in tenderness.
 A Chiron contact does not mean the partner is a bad person, nor does it mean they are “your healer.”
 It means the wound is in the room.